Understanding the Seat Belt Defense & How It's Applied in Nevada

 How Your Seatbelt Impacts Your Claim

-If you weren’t wearing a seatbelt at the time of your accident, it can substantially hurt the amount of compensation you are entitled to for your injuries, even if the accident wasn’t your fault.
+In Nevada no one can prevent you from filing a personal injury lawsuit, even if you weren't wearing a seat belt at the time of your accident.
+However, if you weren’t wearing a seatbelt at the time of your accident, it can substantially hurt the amount of compensation you are entitled to for your injuries, even if the accident wasn’t your fault.
 Although you pay for car insurance each month, the goal of your insurer is to payout as little as possible on any claims you make for damages after an accident.
 This means they will use the fact that you didn’t have a seatbelt on against you when they decide how much compensation should be paid out.

 Because you weren’t wearing a seatbelt, the insurance company will find you partially responsible for any injuries you sustained in the accident.
 The insurance company will argue that if you were wearing a seatbelt at the time of the accident, your injuries would have been prevented or less severe.
 The insurers will assign a certain percentage of fault to you, which will come out of your percentage of the settlement offer.

-Get Help from a Reno Personal Injury Lawyer
+Get Help from a Reno Injury Lawyer

 If you or a loved one have been seriously injured in a car accident, but you weren’t wearing a seatbelt, you should immediately get in touch with our team to discuss what legal options are available to you.